Writing a letter to the editor

 Typed or handwritten?

 Most papers don’t demand typed letters, but it certainly helps.
 Use a standard font in a readable size.
 Don’t use bold or italics because the paper will most likely remove these.
 Sending your letter by fax or email is obviously faster than postal mail and more likely to result in your letter being published.
+If you send a letter by email, the staff will not have to retype your content, making it easier for them and more likely that they will choose your letter.

 Your letter needs an opening, middle and end.
 Begin your letter by briefly stating the argument you are making.
 The middle part of your letter is where you can set out the points you want to make and provide any evidence to back up your case.
 Close your letter by restating your position, making a pithy comment, or leaving the reader with something to ponder.